strewhella/model-mapper/README.md

 The signature of the async map function: `map(outputName, input, [callback])`

-**Update 1.1.5 - Mapping constant values**
+**Update 1.1.5 - Mapping constant values and map aliasing**

+*Constants*

 Added support for directly mapping constant values.
 You can now directly map values to your resultant objects.
 All values will map directly **except** for strings.

-In the case of string constants, you must prefix them when '=', unless you desire an empty, in which case '' will work just fine.
+In the case of string constants, you must prefix them with '=' to prevent an attempted property mapping, unless you desire an empty string, in which case '' will work just fine.

 Example constants object mappings: